Influenza (The Flu)

 We give free flu shots to people in Dane County 6 months and older.

 Flu vaccines are usually available from September through June each year.
 Call (608) 266-4821 for an appointment.

 Drive Through Flu Clinic at Alliant Energy Center

-We are not able to give the vaccine to people who have tested positive for COVID in the last 14 days, have recently been tested for COVID and are awaiting their result, or are experiencing any of the following symptoms: fever, cough, shortness of breath, vomiting, or diarrhea.
+We are not able to give the vaccine to people who need a COVID test the same day, have tested positive for COVID in the last 14 days, have recently been tested for COVID and are awaiting their result, or are experiencing any of the following symptoms: fever, cough, shortness of breath, vomiting, or diarrhea.